 Current Page Path

-I've been with the University of Michigan since 2013, serving in Library Operations and handling a number of duties and projects for the Duderstadt Center.
-As well as my standard responsibilities, I have also volunteered on the Customer Service Committee and am currently working on my Masters of Library and Information Science from Wayne State University.
+I have worked for the University of Michigan's Library Operations since 2013, primarily with the Arts, Architecture, and Engineering Library.
+In conjunction with my daily tasks, I have also volunteered on the Customer Service Committee, cross-trained with the Taubman Health Sciences Library and Hatcher Graduate Library Stacks Office, and am currently working on my Masters of Library and Information Science from Wayne State University.

-In my spare time I enjoy volunteering with a number of organizations and events.
-I've been on the Board of Directors for the Michigan Oral History Association and judged National History Day entrees since 2013.
-Since 2013 I've also managed an Extra Life charity team, which has raised over $7000 for Children's Miracle Network Hospitals.
-I'm also a fan of tabletop games of all varieties (roleplaying, board, and card), and have organized leagues and tournaments for my friendly local game store.
+In my spare time I enjoy volunteering with a number of organizations.
+I serve on the Board of Directors for the Michigan Oral History Association and have led an Extra Life charity team which has raised over $7000 for Children's Miracle Network Hospitals since 2013.
+I am a fan of tabletop games of all varieties (roleplaying, board, and card), and have organized leagues and tournaments for my friendly local game store.

 Prior to working with the University, I worked as a Historical Photo Researcher and Graduate Archivist at the Mari Sandoz High Plains Heritage Center.